logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-The tank is screwed to the black frame finished with four pins (red points) with 4 screws.
+The tank is bolted to the black frame ending in four pins (red dots) with 4 screws.

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-A - quick coupler on the conduit which supplies urea under pressure to the injector.
-Next to it, there is a cube for powering the heating circuit.
+A - quick coupler on the line that feeds pressurised urea to the injector.
+Next to the cube for the heating circuit supply.

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-B - The urea filler tube with the end extends upward for the urea filler.
+B - urea filler tube ends run upwards to the urea filler

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER